 Ten minutes drive north of the airport is Vuda Point and Marina with its stunning views over the bay and of the surrounding mountains.
 Vuda has an picturesque sandy beach although the lagoon is too shallow for swimming or snorkelling.
 There are two resorts here which make a pleasant base: First Landing Resort is next to the marina and has the convenience of both day cruises and dive excursions: Anchorage Beach Resort has exquisite mountain views.

 Sonaisali Island & Momi Bay - Nadi South

-Ten minutes drive south of Nadi Town, past sugar cane fields and Indian settlements, is Sonaisali Island with its popular resort.
-A further 10 minutes south is the turn-off for Momi Bay where a small surf resort is located as well as the abandoned multi-million dollar Momi Resort development.
+Ten minutes drive south of Nadi Town, past sugar cane fields and Indian settlements, is Sonaisali Island with its large resort.
+A further 10 minutes south is the turn-off for Momi Bay where a small surf resort is located as well as the Momi Bay Resort with its bungalows perched over a manmade lagoon.

 From Momi Bay its a twenty minute drive through pine forests to beautiful Natadola Beach, by far the nicest beach on Viti Levu and with good body surfing and some surfing breaks off the beach.
 Natadola is a 40-minute drive south of Nadi Town so makes an easy day trip but you can only get there on an organised tour, by rental car or taxi.
 There’s a large resort here, the magnificent Intercontinental Resort aimed at both families and couples with access to the stunning Natadola Golf Course which is by far the most scenic and challenging golf course in Fiji and the only serious location for a golf holiday.
 The beach has decent shade and parking beside the beach front and is popular amongst locals at weekends.
 Locals from the nearby village offer horse-riding along the beach-front which stretches over two kilometres in a pleasant curve shape.